OurBigBook logoOurBigBook Docs OurBigBook logoOurBigBook.comSite Source code

 • if the above failed, try singularizing the last word as in the \x p argument with p=0 before doing automatic ID from title conversion.
 This gives internal-reference, which does exist, and so we use that.

-There may be some cases where you might still want to use cross reference title inflection however, see: Section "Inflection vs magic".
+There may be some cases where you might still want to use internal link title inflection however, see: Section "Inflection vs magic".

 Ancestors (5)